This article is focused on the most secure way to protect bitcoin and keep it safe from hackers and online scammers.

 The multi-signature address allows multiple parties to gain access to a part of the address or hold one of the several keys, where all the keys will be needed to access the Bitcoin address.

-Each time any of the users wants to use the wallet, all the signatories would need to approve of the transaction.
-It is just like having a multi signatory joint account with a bank.
+Each time any of the users wants to use the wallet, all the signatories would need to approve the transaction.
+It is just like having a multi-signatory joint account with a bank.